Eason-stargazer/Chromatin-State-Prediction/README.md

 ## Project Structure
 **data/:** Directory containing the raw and processed genomic datasets.
-- `kmer_train_counts1/2.csv`: Processed datasets containing raw k-mer counts used as the input features for the models.
+- `kmer_train_counts1/2/3/4.csv`: Processed datasets containing raw k-mer counts used as the input features for the models.
 - `testsequences.csv` & `trainlabels.csv`: The primary sequence data and their corresponding chromatin state labels.
+- `kmer_count.py`: Script that parses raw DNA sequences to calculate the counts of specific k-length substrings.

 **Model Implementation Scripts:**
 - `rf_lr_gb.py`: Implementation and evaluation of traditional machine learning models: Random Forest, Logistic Regression, and Gradient Boosting.